How To Get Rid Of A Yellow Jacket Nest

 As is often the case with most pest infestations, the best way to keep yourself from having to deal with all this headache is to keep the infestation from occurring in the first place.
 When it comes to yellow jacket nests, there are some prevention tips that you can apply to your advantage:

 Employ early intervention: Yellow jackets have the same habits and prefer the same types of locations for their nests.
 You should look at places such as any sheltered locations, such as under railings, logs, in your attic, and in the walls and overhangs.
 Once you have identified these potential locations, the best way to prevent yellow jackets from invading them is to swab or spray the different locations with mint, geranium, and rosemary or things like fresh cut herbs and citronella oil.
-You can also just knock down and step on tiny nests that haven’t developed into fully-fledged habitats yet.
+You can also just knock down and step on tiny nests that haven’t developed into fully-fledged habitats.

 Use yellow jacket traps: This is one of the safest ways to try and reduce the number of wasps in and around your property.
 By hanging these reusable traps, you can quickly reduce the number of worker wasps flying around the area.

-Deny them their food sources: Take time to cover trash cans, clean them, and store refuse in well-sealed containers.
+Deny them food sources: Take time to cover trash cans, clean them, and store refuse in well-sealed containers.
 You should also keep pet food indoors.

 Keep cracks and crevices sealed: These are all entryways through which these yellow jackets get into your home.
 Make sure that all vents, crevices, and cracks are sealed up.